jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

 - streams have many threads/topics/log file
 - streams send messages to all consumers of the topic
-- streams persist messages long term as subscribers can get messages from any point in time
+- streams persist messages long term as subscribers can get messages from any point in time cacheing strategies
+- write through - set in cache on write
+    - pro: data is always fresh
+    - con: some/most data is never read (in some apps/contexts)
+    - con: added latency on write because 2 write actions (db + cache) for every req (but usually ok per users)
+- lazy loading - write to cache on reads
+    - pro: only read data is cached
+    - con: added latency on misses (3 actions, miss > db read > cache write)
+    - con: data can get stale (writes don't update cache)

 ### practice tests
 ## 1 (19 july)